LabeliaLabs/.github/CONTRIBUTING.md

 Both issues lists are sorted by total number of comments.
 While not perfect, the number of comments is a reasonable proxy for impact a given change will have.

+> Note: `translation` or `reformulation` can be good entry points on the project.

 #### Local development

 Substra can be developed locally.
-For instructions on how to do this, see [this document](https://github.com/SubstraFoundation/substra-cli/blob/dev/docs/local_install.md) which is part of the Substra Documentation.
+For instructions on how to do this, see [this document](https://github.com/SubstraFoundation/substra#running-the-substra-platform-locally) which is part of the Substra Documentation.

-TODO: UPDATE url (repo is archived)

 ### Pull Requests